memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 1. Find a way to modify GDB on initialization
 2. Extract our virtual environment's `sys.path` values
-3. append these paths to GDB's Python `sys.path` value.
+3. Append these paths to GDB's Python `sys.path` value.

 #### 1. Modifying GDB on launch